sashaphmn/app/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.
 - [ ] Any dependent changes have been merged and published in downstream modules.
-- [ ] I ran all tests with success and extended them if necessary.
-- [ ] I have updated the `CHANGELOG.md` file in the root folder.
 - [ ] I have tested my code on the test network.